 - Sussex (University) Esperanto Group

-- Wakefield - see Yorkshire & Humberside Esperanto Federation
+- Wakefield - also see Yorkshire & Humberside Esperanto Federation

 - Wirral Esperanto Group